carbon-language/carbon-lang/flang/documentation/intrinsics.md

 1. When an intrinsic type name appears without a kind (e.g., `REAL`), it refers to the default kind of that type.
 Sometimes the word `default` will appear for clarity.
-1. The names of the dummy arguments can be used as keywords.
+1. The names of the dummy arguments actually matter because they can be used as keywords for actual arguments.
-1. All standard intrinsic functions are `PURE`, even if not `ELEMENTAL`.
+1. All standard intrinsic functions are pure, even when not elemental.
 1. Assumed-rank arguments may not appear as actual arguments unless expressly permitted.

 # Elemental intrinsic functions

-Elemental semantics apply to these functions, to wit: when one or more of the actual arguments are arrays, the arguments must be conformable, and the result is also an array.
+Pure elemental semantics apply to these functions, to wit: when one or more of the actual arguments are arrays, the arguments must be conformable, and the result is also an array.
 Scalar arguments are expanded when the arguments are not all scalars.

 ## Elemental intrinsic functions that may have unrestricted specific procedures
-When an elemental intrinsic function is documented as having an _unrestricted specific name_, that name may be passed as an actual argument, used as the target of a procedure pointer, and appear in a generic interface.
+When an elemental intrinsic function is documented here as having an _unrestricted specific name_, that name may be passed as an actual argument, used as the target of a procedure pointer, appear in a generic interface, and be otherwise used as if it were an external procedure.

+An `INTRINSIC` statement or attribute may have to be applied to an unrestricted specific name to enable such usage, if the name is not otherwise known to be an intrinsic function because it has been called.

 In such usage, the instance of the function that accepts and returns values of the default kinds of the intrinsic types is used.
+A Fortran `INTERFACE` could be written to define each of these unrestricted specific intrinsic function names.

 Calls to dummy arguments and procedure pointers that correspond to these specific names must pass only scalar actual argument values.